oroinc/orocommerce/src/Oro/Bundle/WebCatalogBundle/Resources/doc/api_frontend/content_node.md

 The content variant for the node, e.g. a system page, a landing page, a master catalog category, a product, a product collection, etc.

+### webCatalog

+The web catalog that the node belongs to.

 ## FILTERS

 ### root